 To see precision pairings for individual sushi ingredients, check out the Japanese food and wine pairing chart.

-While sashimi embodies the simplicity and purity of ingredients which has made Japanese cuisine so popular, sushi comes in many shapes and sizes.
-Naturally, the wine selection will vary slightly depending on the style, but the main ingredient is the most important factor to consider.
+While sushi comes in many shapes and sizes, sashimi embodies the simplicity and purity of ingredients which has made Japanese cuisine so popular.
 Because sashimi does not include rice, we generally prefer dry wines whose aromas will not interfere too much with the delicate flavors.
 Whether we then choose a lighter or fuller white, or even a red, depends on the particular sashimi’s texture.

 Sushi on the other hand, in all of its forms, does include rice.
-In fact, the characters for the word 寿司 (sushi) literally means vinegar and rice, but sugar is also included in the preparation.
+In fact, the word sushi is phonetically derived from the “su” (vinegar) and “meshi” (rice), but sugar is also included in the preparation.
 Just how sweet the sushi rice will be depends on the house style, but in any case, it does add another flavor component to the popular nigiri (single topping on sushi rice) or maki (sushi roll) which can slightly affect the wine pairing.
 A good practice is to choose a slightly fruitier version of the recommended wines, and in some cases, a touch of residual sugar can even be most welcome.

 A sweeter wine becomes almost necessary when considering inari-zushi (sushi rice wrapped inside sweet tofu pockets), as well as the kansai gomoku-zushi (sweetened vegetables mixed into a bowl of sushi rice), while the traditional chirashi-zushi (mixed sashimi served over a bowl of sushi rice) goes well with the more versatile Champagne or rosé mentioned earlier.